mavnn/NuGetPlus/readme.md

 ## Repeatable NuGet actions

-This project aims to provide a NuGet wrapper with the following functionality, both via dll and via a easy to use command line interface:
+This project aims to provide a NuGet wrapper with the following functionality, both via dll and via an easy to use command line interface:

 1. Reliable installation of NuGet references to C#, VB.net and F# projects.
 1. Reliable upgrades of NuGet references in all project types.